BetterCLI/bettercli.org/content/design/using-colors-in-cli.md

 Colors are supported by most modern shells and terminals that you might encounter.
 There are some platform-specific gotchas and limitations.
 If you are planning to use text styles a lot, it’s a good idea to use a library, that will handle these edge cases.

-Best way to color your terminal output is to use ASCII escape sequence.
+The best way to color your terminal output is to use ASCII escape sequence.
 Those are _hidden_ control characters that looks like this `\033[31m` This will print following text in red.

 1. start with an [ASCII escape character](https://en.wikipedia.org/wiki/Escape_character) `\033`, `\u001b` or `^[` depending on a language of your choice
 2. continue with `[` and a [formatting code](https://en.wikipedia.org/wiki/ANSI_escape_code#Description)